-The pending income tax treaty between Brazil and the United Arab Emirates was signed on 12 November 2018.
+The income tax treaty between Brazil and Poland was signed on 20 September 2022.
 The treaty is the first of its kind between the two countries.

-The treaty covers Brazilian federal income tax and the social contribution on net profit (Contribuiçăo Social sobre o Lucro Líquido - CSLL) and covers UAE income tax and corporate tax.
+The treaty covers Brazilian federal income tax and the social contribution on net profit and covers Polish personal income tax and corporate income tax.

-The final protocol to the treaty clarifies that interest paid as "interest on the company's equity" ("juros sobre o capital próprio") in accordance with the Brazilian law is also considered interest for the purposes of Article 11 (Interest).
+Note - The final protocol to the treaty provides that interest for the purpose of Article 11 (Interest) includes interest paid as "interest on the company's equity" ("juros sobre o capital próprio") in accordance with Brazilian law.

 The following capital gains derived by a resident of one Contracting State may be taxed by the other State:

-Article 29 also includes the provision that the benefits of the treaty will not apply to an item of income of an enterprise of the UAE derived from Brazil if:
+Article 28 further includes the provision that the benefits of the treaty will not apply to an item of income of an enterprise of a Contracting State derived from the other State if:

-The treaty will enter into force once the ratification instruments are exchanged and will apply from 1 January of the year following its entry into force.
-The 2009 agreement between Brazil and the UAE Aimed at Promoting Tourism and Trade between both Countries Through the Reciprocal Exemption of Income Taxes for Air Transportation Companies will be suspended as long as the treaty is in effect.
+The treaty will enter into force three months after the ratification instruments are exchanged and will apply from 1 January of the year following its entry into force.